IOWA HIGH SCHOOL SPEECH ASSOCIATION

 DESCRIPTION OF INDIVIDUAL EVENTS

 Acting - a student acts out a monologue from a play, serious or humorous.
-Only a single chair may be
+Only a single chair may be used.

 Length: up to 8 minutes